-Deep sleep is one of the sleep cycles you go through during the night, but when we think of the mechanics of sleep, three letters often come to mind: REM.
+Deep sleep is one of the sleep stages you go through during the night, but when we think of the mechanics, three letters often come to mind: REM.

 REM (or Rapid Eye Movement) sleep has gained a reputation as the highly coveted and difficult to achieve a period of sleep that recharges your batteries, and stores your memories.
 Contrary to just about anything you read on sleep science, REM sleep isn’t the be-all and end-all of what happens during the night.
 There’s another layer of sleep that’s even more crucial to overall health.
 And it’s aptly named “deep sleep”.

-Part of the typical sleep cycle each night, deep sleep occurs between light sleep and REM.
+Part of the typical sleep cycle each night, deep sleep occurs between Light and REM.
 It serves several functions in the restoration and evolution of your brain.
 Here are the 4 things you need to know about this sleep stage.

 1. Deep sleep regenerates energy in the brain.